scraggo/comparing-javascript-test-runners/README.md

 | Mocha                | Many, many options                        | externals always necessary        |
 | mocha-parallel-tests | (Most of mocha CLI options are supported) | Mocha                             |

-Jest - 1st place

-Jest takes the cake in this department.
+🥇Jest takes the cake in this department.
 Using its defaults wherever possible, you could have close to zero configuration.

 > Jest's configuration can be defined in the package.json file of your project, or through a jest.config.js file or through the --config <path/to/file.js|cjs|mjs|json> option.
 If you'd like to use your package.json to store Jest's config, the "jest" key should be used on the top level so Jest will know how to find your settings